yashv0ra/CS-180-Team-Project/GroupProjectDraft/README.md

 unblockUser method removes users from the blockedList.
 There is also a void method named "changeRestriction" in which the restriction is flipped from true to false and vice versa.
 There is also a boolean method named "canMessage" with a User parameter named "A".
 The method checks the friend status and restriction status between two users to see if a user can message the other user.
-There is also a boolean method named  "isBlocked" with a User parameter "A" which checks to see if a user has blocked another user and vice versa.
+There is also a boolean method named  "blocked" with a User parameter "A" which checks to see if a user has blocked another user and vice versa.
 There are an additional four getter and setter for the aforementioned methods. "getFriendsList", "getBlockedList", "getChatList", and "isRestrictMessage" all return their respective variables which are friendsList, blockedList, chatList, and restrictMessage. "setFriendsList", "setBlockedList", "setChatList", and